Diyarbakır Travel Guide: Best Things To Do, Itineraries & Day Trips

 Diyarbakir Ciger Kebab and flatbread on a metal plate, with side dishes including salad, roasted pepper, sauces, and lemon wedges in the background—a true taste of Diyarbakir cuisine that any guide would recommend.

 This is perhaps the most iconic dish of the area.
-Made from marinated chunks of lamb or beef that are skewered and grilled to perfection, Diyarbakir kebab is known for its juicy texture and smoky flavor.
-Often served with a side of rice, fresh vegetables, and a tangy yogurt sauce, it’s a must-try for meat lovers.
+Made from marinated chunks of lamb or beef, skewered and grilled to perfection, Diyarbakir kebab is known for its juicy texture and smoky flavor.
+Often served with rice, fresh vegetables, and a tangy yogurt sauce, it’s a must-try for meat lovers.

 Lahmacun